op-personal/cups-avahi-airprint/README.md

 Fork from [chuckcharlie/cups-avahi-airprint](https://github.com/chuckcharlie/cups-avahi-airprint)

 This Alpine-based Docker image runs a CUPS instance that is meant as an AirPrint relay for printers that are already on the network but not AirPrint capable.
-The other images out there never seemed to work right.
-I forked the original to use Alpine instead of Ubuntu and work on more host OS's.

 ## Configuration